 -15 Air Squats

 For Meters: “Joe, I want you to hammer the gymnastics part of this workout, the pull-ups, push-ups and squats.
 Cycle reps quickly and waste no time on transition.
 It is okay if you get more out of breath during that section because I want you to treat the 250m row as recovery.
 I know you will be tired when you finish those air squats, but get back on the rower right away and begin pulling, even if its slow.
-Once you get the damper spinning, you can relax into an easy recovery pace so by the time you get off the rower you can attack the bodyweight movements again with speed.”
+Once you get the flywheel spinning, you can relax into an easy recovery pace so by the time you get off the rower you can attack the bodyweight movements again with speed.”

 For Calories: “Joe, I want you to hold a consistent pace across all the movements.
 Don’t let your heart rate redline on any of the movements.
 If you start to get too tired, split the push-ups into a sets of 5 and 5.
 This will allow you to get a few recovery breaths because once you start doing air squats again, I want you really working again until you get off the rower and get through the pull-ups.
 Find that comfortable pace for the first fourteen minutes, then increase your row pace over the last six minutes.”